-This article will show you how to log in to these sites using Dashlane's powerful auto-login feature.
+This article will show you how to log in to these sites using Dashlane's auto-login feature.

 How to log in to a site with a two-page login

-Remember that the blue impala in the login field means that Dashlane has your information and is ready to log you in.
+Once you have added your credential to Dashlane, remember that the blue impala in the login field means that Dashlane is ready to log you in.

 How to log in to a site with extra login fields

 Some sites ask for an extra login field when signing in.
 This could be an ID number, a PIN code or a secret phrase, for example.
-This is primarily for banking websites or organizations because to give them better security.
+This is primarily used by banking websites to give them better security.
 You can use Dashlane to automatically log you in to these sites.

 There are two ways to do this.
 Either you can simply log in to the site and Dashlane will automatically save your login, or you can manually create the credential in Dashlane.